UX Project – Bugisu Coffee (Now Kua)

-I worked with a non-profit coffee supplier Bugisu Project to uncover the needs of their target user and redesign the onboarding experience on their website to solve the problem that the user faced right now.
+I worked with them to uncover the needs of their target user and redesign the onboarding experience on their website to solve the problem that the user faced right now.

 Bugisu Project is a sustainable and non-profit coffee start-up, who bring coffee beans from Uganda and supply it to the workplace in Sydney.
 100% of the profits fund development in Uganda and all coffee waste will be collected and repurposed to create environment-friendly products.
 Bugisu team are so passionate about their beans and service, at the moment they delivered to a number of businesses in Sydney including Canva.